The Jitsu Foundation: Grade structure

-TJF has adopted the common practice of a kyu (coloured belt) grade system as opposed to the traditional white (novice) and black (competent) system.
+TJJF has adopted the common practice of a Kyū (coloured belt) grade system as opposed to the traditional white (novice) and black (competent) system.
 As a result, any instructor visiting a club at which they do not train or teach regularly, can gauge the level of competence of those he or she is about to instruct, and will choose techniques at a level appropriate to the grades present.

-TJF has 8 coloured belts.
-The first two grades 7th and 6th kyu contain sub grades which TJF refer to as "mons".
+TJJF has 8 coloured belts.
+The first two grades 7th and 6th kyu contain sub grades which TJJF refer to as "mons".
 When graded for 7th and 6th kyu, the examining panel will decide if the candidate has passed and whether it was a pass, a good pass, an excellent pass or an exceptional pass.
 A pass is signified by a plain belt.
 However, 1, 2 or 3 mons (tags added to the belt) represent good, excellent or exceptional performance in the grading respectively, which are displayed by using the appropriate number of ribbons of the following belt's colour around the end of the belt.
 The belt is then worn so that the mons are displayed on the wearer's left.
 Subsequent grades are either passed or failed: the mon system is not used.
 Mons are given to the lower grades because there is a much greater variation in skill and ability between jitsuka of 7th kyu and of 6th kyu, than there is between jitsuka of the higher grades.
 Nevertheless, it is possible for a candidate to these higher grades to obtain the status of 'top-grade' (such as top-green, top-purple or top-blue) when his or her performance at the grading is considered superior to that of other candidates.